 (NOTE: This is a preliminary draft of the course syllabus.
 The final version will be provided at the end of the first week of classes)

 1. Course Information

-AE/ME 7774 Fatigue of Materials and Structures (~ 3hrs/week) Fall Term 2023
+AE/ME 7774 Fatigue of Materials and Fall Term 2024

-Mondays and Wednesdays: 03:30 - 04:45 PM
+Structures (~ 3hrs/week)

+Mondays/Tuesdays : To be COnfirmed

-Class Room Number: To be confirmed xxxxxxxx
+Wednesdays/ Thursdays : To be COnfirmed

 2. Instructor & Grader Information